Opening up Open-World Tracking: Defining Distractor Classes

-\section{Defining distractor classes}
+\section{Defining Distractor Classes}

-We observe that some of the objects in TAO are similar to COCO classes, \ie similar to the set of \textit{known} classes, but they have different labels.
-Thus, they cannot be easily split into \textit{known} and \textit{unknown}.
-We treat these categories as \textit{distractor} classes in a similar way as has previous been done for distractor classes in previous closed-world multi-object tracking \cite{Geiger12CVPR,dendorfer20ijcv}.
+We observe that some of the objects in TAO are similar to COCO classes, \ie, visually similar to the set of \textit{known} classes, but have different labels.
+Thus, they cannot be easily separated into \textit{known} and \textit{unknown}.
+We treat these categories as \textit{distractor} classes and ignore them during the evaluation (similarly as in existing closed-world multi-object tracking datasets, \eg, \cite{Geiger12CVPR,dendorfer20ijcv}).

-Finding \textit{distractor} classes from over 800 TAO classes is not an easy task.
-Therefore, we develop a semi-automatic way to determine the \textit{distractor} classes by counting the COCO-class prediction frequency of a COCO pretrained Mask R-CNN.
-We run the detector on all frames in TAO validation set, and predict proposals with COCO class labels.
-These COCO class prediction frequencies automatically highlights TAO object classes that are very visually similar to COCO classes.
-As an example, we get the ratio of how many times a `minivan' (in TAO) is detected as a `car' (in COCO), which is high, and then go through the list of TAO classes manually guided by these ratios to select classes that should be labeled as distractor classes for each \known class.
-Through this process we end up with 42 distractor classes.

-We depict the \textit{distractor} classes and which \textit{known} classes they are similar to in \Cref{fig:known-distractor}.
-In order to ensure that no distractor classes leak into the set of \textit{unknown} classes, we are rather loose with our requirement in similarity to COCO classes, such that when there is any ambiguity of whether they are visually or semantically similar to its associated COCO classes we assign them to distractor classes by default.
+Different from prior work, finding \textit{distractor} classes from over 800 TAO classes is not an easy task.
+Therefore, we develop a semi-automatic way to determine the \textit{distractor} classes by looking at the COCO-class prediction frequency of a COCO pre-trained Mask R-CNN.
+We run the detector on all frames in the TAO validation set and predict proposals with COCO class labels.
+These COCO class prediction frequencies automatically highlight TAO object classes that are very visually similar to COCO classes.
+As an example, if a class `minivan' (in TAO vocabulary) is frequently detected as a `car' class (in COCO vocabulary), we tag this class for manual verification.
+This way we mark $42$ classes as distractors, see Fig.~\ref{fig:known-distractor}.
+To ensure distractor classes do not ``leak`` into the set of \textit{unknown} classes, we assign classes to distractors whenever there is any ambiguity among annotators of whether they are visually or semantically similar to their associated COCO classes.